franzbischoff/langflow-embedded-chat/README.md

 - Description: Additional headers to be sent to Langflow server
 - Example: `{ "X-Custom-Header": "value" }`

+**initial_messages:**
+- Type: JSON (Array)
+- Required: No
+- Description: Array of initial messages to pre-populate the chat history.
+Useful for restoring previous conversations from a database.
+Each message should have `message` (string), `isSend` (boolean), and optionally `error` (boolean).
+- Example: `[{"message": "Hello!", "isSend": true}, {"message": "Hi!
+How can I help?", "isSend": false}]`

 ## Live example:
 Try out or [live example](https://codesandbox.io/s/langflow-embedded-chat-example-dv9zpx) to see how the Langflow Embedded Chat ⛓️ works.

 1. first create a Flow and save it using [Langflow ⛓️](https://github.com/logspace-ai/langflow).
 2. Get the hosted URL to use in the live example.